Character Sketches » Noah

 and being told to be fruitful and bear children.

 Then God made a covenant with him to include:

 1. Future maintenance of seasons and days and nights.

 4. Man's authority over certain of his fellows in matters of the law.

-In addition to the covenant promises, God set a bow in the clouds as his promise to never destroy the earth by water again.
-We call this bow rainbow, and often it can be seen after the rain comes.
+In addition to the covenant promises, God set a bow in the clouds as his vow to never destroy the earth by water again.
+We call this a bow rainbow, and often it can be seen after the rain comes.